Skip to main content

 Fairy Dwarf Mix Candytuft Flowers flower Jan 25 Feb 1 Transplant Mar 18 – Apr 2

-Fall Rutabagas root_vegetable Feb 22 Direct Sow May 18 – Jun 2
+Fall Rutabagas root vegetable Feb 22 Direct Sow May 18 – Jun 2

 Fava Bean legume Feb 22 Direct Sow May 8 – Jun 2